 9 3 0,5 4

 Felon!
 Do I need to say more?
 The fairway driver in my bag.
 Lucid Felon I have is seasoned for few years and is now very straight flying up to 90-100 metres and the having always fade at the end.
 No hooking fade, but pushing.
-If more stability is needed then on summer bag will have lucid-x Felon.
+If more stability is needed then I trust my lucid-x Felon.
 Between those two I have fresh fuzion burst Felon which exactly fill gap between those two.
 This disc can be thrown either backhand or forehand and gets a lot airtime in my hands.

 Sapphire (Latitude64) – 1 x opto chameleon

 Sapphire stole a place in my bag by being disc that is easy to throw and curves nice S-lines.
 If you throw it with some hyzer, it stands up nicely allowing little turnover before having nice forward pushing fade.
 At least that chameleon version has more stability than its flight numbers indicate